Hi! I'm Marie. I am French, born and raised, which pretty much means I was spoon-fed chocolate croissants from the cradle.

 Location: Multiple locations

 This is not shaped like a chocolate croissant and at first I took offense (it doesn't take much to offend me when it comes to French food) and dreaded the worst.
 But then I tried it and honestly, it was really good.
-It was both nicely flaky and buttery and the chocolate was really good.
+It was both nicely flaky and buttery and the chocolate was great.

 Location: Union Square, Bryant Park, and Upper West Side